MicrosoftDocs/fabric-docs/docs/data-warehouse/data-modeling-defining-relationships.md

    :::image type="content" source="media\data-modeling-defining-relationships\create-relationship.png" alt-text="Screenshot of the Create Relationship screen." lightbox="media\data-modeling-defining-relationships\create-relationship.png":::

 1. Select the **Confirm** button when your relationship is complete to save the relationship information.
 The relationship set will effectively:
-   1. Set the physical relationships - primary and foreign key constraints in the database (coming soon)
+   1. Set the physical relationships - primary and foreign key constraints in the database
    1. Set the logical relationships - primary and foreign key constraints in the default dataset

 ### Editing relationships using different methods